Can not allocate log, archival required

 ORACLE Instance ORCL - Can not allocate log, archival required

-This message implies LGWR is waiting for archival complete of next redo log in turn.
+Actually, this is not an error, this message implies LGWR is waiting for archival completion of next redo log in turn.
 This kind of waiting could be from one of the following reasons:

 For Oracle 9i, the archiving processes, also called ARCH, ARCn specifically, needs to be started explicitly even though the database is in archivelog mode.
 Therefore, you can start the archiving manually like this:

 SQL> archive log start;

 It looks weird?
 Yes, it does.
 For newer versions of database (10g onward), there's no need to start archiving separately.
 It will do it automatically.
 As an experienced DBA, I think you should know this in order to do more troubleshootings.

 If you fell into this case, this message is truly an error.
 You have to fix it.
 Because nobody can move a muscle in this database until the archival is back.

 B. Temporary IO bottleneck

 If you fell into this case, this message is sort of a warning or notification, not an error.
 You may ignore it.

 When the database is dumping or migrating data, the archiving could go faster and faster.
 In this moment, LGWR is also busy switching logs and possibly waiting for next log file to be released from archiving.
 That's why you saw this message repeating itself in alert log.